scubism/todo_center/README.md

 vi config/config-local.yml
 ```

-Execute a init file for the first time or environment changed.
+Execute a init file for the first time or config changed.

 ```
 ./init.sh